 Care & Considerations

 In considering colors, think about the overall feel you want for the room.
-Darker hues create a cozy, intimate feel, while light colors complement open spaces and make small rooms feel spacious.
+Darker hues create a cozy, intimate feel.
+Light colors complement open spaces and make small rooms feel spacious.

 Follow manufacturer’s instructions to properly care for your rugs.
 It is usually safe to clean rugs with water or steam at least once or twice a year.
 Refer to the tag for instructions, especially when using chemical cleaners.
 Vacuum high-traffic areas frequently and clean spills quickly by blotting rather than scrubbing.